 Go to plugin settings and click on push notification button.
 Here you’ll have to enter your FCM key and JSON code.

-Create a new firebase project on firebase console.
-After creating the project you will find FCM Key and json in the project details section.
+Create a new firebase project in firebase console.
+After creating the project you will find FCM Key and JSON in the project details section.